• Skip to primary navigation

 What can I use smoked paprika for?

-Add it to anything where you want a rich smoky flavor, like in my thick and hearty vegetarian chili, bbq roasted chickpeas, refried black bean and cheese tacos, and portobello burgers with smoky ranch coleslaw.
+Add it to anything where you want a rich smoky flavor, like in my vegetarian chili, bbq roasted chickpeas, refried bean and cheese tacos, and portobello burgers.

 Does hummus taste better with tahini?